Boston Marathon bombing survivor Jessica Kensky earns doctorate in nursing

 BOSTON - From tragedy to triumph.
 After losing a leg in the Boston Marathon bombings, Jessica Kensky proudly walked the graduation stage Friday with her service dog, Rescue, in hand.

-It took eight years for Kensky to earn her doctorate in nursing from the MGH Institute of Health Professionals, so yes, you can now call her Dr. Kensky.
+It took eight years for Kensky to earn her doctorate in nursing from the MGH Institute of Health Professions, so yes, you can now call her Dr. Kensky.

 "It's nice to feel like I'm getting back to things that were a part of me and a part of the trajectory that I was on before I was hurt," she told WBZ-TV at her graduation ceremony.